zalando/pg_view/README.rst

 - **memory**
     - **as** (CommittedAs): the total amount of memory required to store the workload in the worst-case scenario (i.e., if all applications actually allocate all the memory they ask for during the startup).
     - **dirty**: the total amount of memory waiting to be written on-disk.
 The higher the value, the more one has to wait during the flush.
     - **limit**: the maximum amount of memory that can be physically allocated.
-If memory exceeds the limit, you will start seeing “out of memory” errors, which will lead to a PostgreSQL shutdown.
+If memory exceeds the limit, you will start seeing `out of memory` errors, which will lead to a PostgreSQL shutdown.
     - For an explanation of other parameters, please refer to the `Linux kernel documentation <http://git.kernel.org/cgit/linux/kernel/git/torvalds/linux.git/tree/Documentation/filesystems/proc.txt>`_.
 - **partitions**
     - **fill**: the rate of adding new data to the corresponding directory (``/data`` or ``/pg_xlog``).